PHM1605/fastapi-modern-python-web-development-lubanovic/README.md

 "Admin" table should be doing this and that, "Permission", "Role", "RoleTable" so and so.
 But zero code, only 1-2 sentences each.

+"Production" chapter only links you to other books and links to other documentations (?!?)